kattisarika/capstone-react-resturant-search/readme.md

 ##Functionality
 The app includes :
 1. Home Page
+2. An input Search text , where the user can enter any word or movie name.
+3. The application calls the 3rd party API call to  searches for all the movies/ tv shows based on the input or query.
+4. The search brings the desired results and the results are displayed back on the UI

 ##Technical
-The application is built on React.The data is being called from 3rd party API.
-Various api calls are made to fetch, read & display data.
+The application is built on React.The data is being called from 3rd party API from moviedb.org.
+The api currently being used is https://api.themoviedb.org/3/search/movie?api_key=${API_KEY}&query=${query}.
+On providing the search query the API provides a list of movies based on the inputted query , and the search results are displayed back on the UI.

 ##Development RoadMap
 This is just the initial working prototype.
 More workflows would be added :-